GIGABOOST.AI

 | Data Room | Passive Hosting | Secure Data Room + Real-time CRM Sync |

-If you are using a delivery tool but still seeing 0% meeting rates, you are likely making one of these "2026 Sins":
+Tracked links fail founders when they chase dead mandates, skip narrative hardening, and send low-resolution follow-ups—three "2026 Sins" that no amount of link analytics can fix.
+If you are using a delivery tool but still seeing 0% meeting rates, you are likely making one of these mistakes:

 • Chasing "Dead" Mandates: Pitching an investor based on a deal they did two years ago.
 If their current thesis has shifted and you don't have a matching engine to verify it, you are wasting your domain reputation.